AqwamCreates/DataPredict/docs/ListOfOptimizations.md

 * Used tables of tables and external functions for efficient tensor calculations instead of space-intensive object-oriented formats.

+* Some models can use solvers and these solvers tend to cache the result of repetitive matrix calculations.
+This allows the solvers to "shortcut" certain matrix calculations by retrieving the precomputed matrix from the cache.

 ## Mathematical Optimizations

 * Used sufficient statistics for statistical models to avoid computationally expensive batch training.